-After all, under the right conditions, refinancing your college debt can be a complete game changer.
-You can combine your private and federal loans together and potentially get a better interest rate as well, which could potentially save you thousands of dollars over the life of your loan.
+After all, under the right conditions, refinancing your college debt can be a complete game-changer.
+You can combine your loans — private, federal or both — and maybe get a better interest rate as well, which could potentially save you thousands of dollars over the life of your loan.

-Unfortunately, student loan refinancing isn’t guaranteed.
+But unfortunately, refinancing isn’t guaranteed.
 You need to be approved by a private lender first.
-And if you don’t meet the eligibility requirements, a lender might reject your application.
+And if you don’t meet the eligibility requirements, the lender could reject your application.

-Here are the most common reasons you could get rejected for student loan refinancing, along with some tips on how to improve your chances.
+Here are some of the most common reasons you might get rejected for refinancing your student debt, along with tips on how to improve your chances.

-One reason you might be rejected is your income.
-Lenders want to know that you’ll pay back your debt, and one of the greatest indicators they have is how much you earn.
-Because of this, approval for refinancing is harder for those who are unemployed, underemployed, or work in low-paying jobs.
+One reason a refinancing lender might reject you is your income.
+Lenders want to know you’ll pay back your debt, and one of the greatest indicators they have is how much you earn.

 But even if a lender thinks your income is too low, there’s still hope.
-If you need to boost your application, you can always apply with a cosigner.
-Cosigners are usually someone you have a close relationship with, such as a parent or spouse.
+If you need to boost your application, you could apply with a cosigner.
+Cosigners are usually someone with which you have a close relationship, such as a parent or spouse.

 If you miss payments or are otherwise unable to repay your debt, your cosigner will be legally responsible for doing so.
-But if you make consistent, on-time payments, the lender might eventually release your cosigner from the loan.
+But if you make consistent on-time payments, the lender might eventually allow you to release your cosigner from the loan.

 In the meantime, you could also try to boost your income.
-Through proper budgeting and steady work, you can increase your earnings along with your chances for student loan refinancing.
+Whether you search for a new job or set up a side hustle, increasing your earnings could boost your chances of approval.

-Beyond your annual salary, lenders also look at your debt-to-income (DTI) ratio.
-A typical calculation takes all your monthly debt payments (such as those for a car loan, credit card, or mortgage) and divides it by your gross income (your income before taxes and deductions).
+Beyond your salary and wages, lenders also look at your debt-to-income (DTI) ratio.
+To calculate your DTI, add up all your monthly debt payments (such as those for a car loan, mortgage or student loan) and divide that sum by your gross monthly income (your income before taxes and deductions).
 If your debt payments add up to $1,000 a month, for example, and your gross monthly income is $4,000, then your DTI would be 25%.